 How do children learn?

 Listening is an active process in which the brain makes sense of the information that’s heard.
 Like all children, deaf children using spoken language and learning through it need to be able to listen to be able to learn.
 It may take longer for your child to learn how to listen or they may need some extra help and support.
 Young children aren’t as good at listening as older children and adults, they know less about language so they aren’t as good at filling in the gaps if they miss information.
-You can find out more about how you can create a good listening and communication environment at home here.
+Find out more about how you can create a good listening and communication environment at home.

 Some sounds are more difficult for deaf children to hear.
 If you’re worried about what your child can or can’t hear talk to your Teacher of the Deaf or audiologist.

-MEDEL has produced some videos with ideas and activities you can use with your child which you can find here.
+MEDEL has produced some videos with ideas and activities you can use with your child.

 If you and your child use spoken language then many of your interactions will depend on your child being able to hear you.
 Communication and interaction take place all the time - not just at school or when your child is doing a shared learning activity.
 The more time your child spends using their hearing device the more spoken interactions they will hear.
 Remember children need to hear what you say and how you say it.
 For example, the way your voice rises when you ask a question.

-You can find out more about different hearing devices and looking after your child’s hearing device here.
+Find out more about different hearing devices and looking after your child’s hearing device.

 Children are learning all the time; at home, in the car and out and about.
 They learn through ‘incidental learning’ which is where they pick up information around them through overhearing.